nanderson815/atlanta-triathlon-club/src/pages/triathlon-coaches/index.md

       Tim has competed in endurance sports since 2006.
 He brings his 15 years of experience in coaching to inspire, motivate and help others achieve their goals.
-  - name: Rogue Hale
-    image: /img/rogue-hale.jpg
-    about: >-
-      Rogue has been a member of the Atlanta Triathlon Coaching staff since 2017.
-He is a USAT Level 1 Certified coach and attended Training Peaks University.

-      Rogue participated in sports his whole life and is always looking for the next challenge.
-He’s a good swimmer who started competing in high school and stumbled into triathlon while training for the challenging Blue Ridge Breakaway century ride.
-Since 2012 Rogue’s competed in a variety of races from long distance swimming to 5K fun runs.
-He’s completed 6 Full Ironman races numerous Half Ironman distances and won the undisputed 2015 USAT Southeast Aquabike Championship!

-      In 2016, he beat Colon Cancer and completed an epic comeback at Ironman in Mont- Tremblant, Canada only months after treatment.
-Rogue believes attitude is the most important part of your training, a positive attitude influences performance and can affect your life favorably in all areas.

-      Rogue works with athletes of all skill levels, race types and distances.
   - name: Nicole Chittick
     image: /img/nicole-chittick.jpg
     about: >-